 Unfortunately, too many healthcare practices are short-changing their business with incomplete marketing strategies that stop there.
 But addressing further touchpoints is the only way to build patient retention and drive return visits; a true medical business strategy considers the patient lifetime value (or LTV), assessing the potential revenue of all visits for a patient throughout their time as a “customer” of the practice.

-Optimizing that patient lifetime value requires taking action to earn those repeat visits.
+Optimizing patient LTV requires taking action to earn those repeat visits.
 In terms of general tactics, that means sending follow-up communication to each patient to inspire or encourage them to return your practice.
 The message you share will differ based on your medical specialty, the patient’s status, and your approach to marketing your services.

-For instance, dentists might send text messages reminding patients to book their 6-month checkups.
+For instance, dentists optimizing for LTV might send text messages reminding patients to book their 6-month checkups.
 Dermatologists can send emails with skin protection tips for the summer.
 Plastic surgeons might inform regular patients about new aesthetic-focused services — and even offer a discount.

 To understand the LTV of a patient, you’ll need to make some educated assumptions about how frequently a patient visits your office.
 Pediatric practices, for instance, can confidently estimate a certain number of patient visits based on the age of the patient.
 Obstetricians can apply a similar approach for pregnant patients, based on the standard schedule of appointments before a woman’s due date.
 If you’d like, look back on a sample of patients to see their number of visits within the past 5 years, and use that to help determine visits per year.

 Then, estimate the potential revenue you can expect from those future visits and services.
 If it’s likely the rates will vary — a practical certainty with people’s needs and the state of healthcare reimbursement — determine an average cost per visit, and then use that as your per-visit revenue.
-The total revenue number is your estimated patient lifetime value.
+Once you calculate the total revenue number, that number is your estimated patient LTV.

-To better illustrate how LTV works, here’s a sample assessment using a primary care practice.
+To better illustrate how LTV works and how to calculate LTV, here’s a sample assessment using a primary care practice.